By Mary West

 Guest Writer for Wake Up World

 Are anti-depressants over-prescribed?
 Do they really work?
-Are they dangerous to those who take them and to society at large?
+Are they dangerous to those who take them?
+To society at large?

 Let’s take these questions one at a time, examining the evidence.